Our History and Mission

 Over the past century, innovation in science and technology has dramatically transformed modern society.
 The accelerating pace of technological and scientific innovation has created new challenges related to environmental sustainability, cybersecurity, the amplified reach of radical ideologies, and modern warfare.
 More than ever, leaders in government and the private sector must be able to understand fundamental concepts in science and technology to fully grasp the complexity of today’s global policy problems.

-Drawing on Georgetown’s expertise across international affairs, public policy, global health, environmental studies and security studies, the School of Foreign Service (SFS) established the Science, Technology and International Affairs (STIA) program in 1992 to educate the next generation of leaders skilled in science and technology, create knowledge that will advance cross-cutting solutions for today’s most pressing issues, and drive innovation at the nexus of science and international affairs.
+Drawing on Georgetown’s expertise across international affairs, public policy, global health, environmental studies and security studies, the School of Foreign Service (SFS) established the Science, Technology and International Affairs (STIA) program in 1982 to educate the next generation of leaders skilled in science and technology, create knowledge that will advance cross-cutting solutions for today’s most pressing issues, and drive innovation at the nexus of science and international affairs.
+We aim to develop and transmit critical knowledge needed to meet the challenges of a global future in which economic development, improved human health, international security, energy efficiency, and the environment are sustainable and achieved equitably.

 The STIA program is supported by its outstanding faculty.
 Our faculty are not only extraordinary scholars who are among the most research active faculty on campus – STIA faculty have also been heavily engaged in reforming the way students engage with the Georgetown curriculum.
 The STIA program is also leading the implementation of an innovative, policy relevant science requirement for all School of Foreign Service students as well as new contributions to its renowned graduate programs.